 |Reproduction Method||Facts and Information|

 |Oviparous:||About 70% of snakes reproduce by laying eggs.
-The eggs have to be kept warm or incubated until the boa offspring are ready to come out of their shells.
-Rat snakes, king snakes, grass snakes, cobras, adders and mambas are all egg-laying species.|
+The eggs have to be kept warm or incubated until the boa offspring are ready to come out of their shells.|

-|Viviparous:||Reptiles produce offspring without laying any eggs.
-The offspring develop inside the female reptile and are nourished through a placenta.
-This is similar to that of mammals and is extremely rare among reptiles.|
+|Viviparous:||Snakes produce offspring without laying any eggs.
+The offspring develop inside the female and are nourished through a placenta.|

-When do Boa Constrictors Breed?
+When Do Boa Constrictors Breed?

 The boa constrictor breeding season usually starts between April and August, according to the University of Michigan.
 This is when the weather is dry and ideal for boa breeding.